dimitry12/notypes/README.md

 # notypes
-Types for making tricky code in other projects more clear
+Types as notation for thought